Sonalkri09/sampleproject/README.md

 # sampleproject
-this is the repository of sample
+This is a repository of project using HTML5, CSS3 and 960 grid system.